 Edible prints for garnish

-A boozy, sweet delight that works brilliantly as a substitute for a dessert or after having finished your Thanksgiving dinner.
-I find the Coffee Banoffee perfect for those like me who are not much of a classic dessert person but still have no objection against something sweet at the end of a meal.
-Not to mention how pretty it looks with the toffee nest on top.
+A boozy, sweet delight by the.hometender that works brilliantly as a substitute for a dessert after your Thanksgiving dinner.
+The Coffee Banoffee is perfect for all who are not much of a classic dessert person but still have no objection to something sweet at the end of a meal.

 30ml (1oz) Aged Dark Rum